Skip to content

 TINA4_LOG_LEVEL=info

 With TINA4_LOG_LEVEL=info, Tina4::Log.debug(...) calls produce no output.
-With TINA4_LOG_LEVEL=error, only error and fatal entries appear.
+With TINA4_LOG_LEVEL=error, only error and critical entries appear.
+With TINA4_LOG_LEVEL=critical, only critical survives. none silences everything.

 ruby